-The tourist visa (B-2 visa) allows foreign nationals to come to the U.S. to engage in typical tourism activities, such as visiting Disney World, the White House, or the Grand Canyon, or going to see family.
-Every year, millions of foreign nationals enter the U.S. using tourist visas, and most of them encounter no difficulties exiting or reentering the United States.
+The tourist visa (B-2 visa) allows foreign nationals to come to the U.S. to engage in typical tourism activities, such as visiting Disney World or the Grand Canyon, or spending time with family.
+Every year, millions of tourists enter the United States.

-However, in many situations, the foreign national remains in the U.S. longer than the period of authorized stay.
+However, many end up remaining in the U.S. longer than their period of authorized stay.
 This is called "overstaying."
-This article explains how foreign nationals overstay, the possible consequences of overstaying, and how you can make sure you are able to reenter the U.S. even after your overstay.
+This article explains how to avoid an overstay, the penalties of overstaying (in terms of its impact on your ability to return to the U.S.), and how it's sometimes possible to reenter the U.S. even after an overstay.

-One reason that many people overstay is because they do not know the difference between a visa and Form I-94, and end up overstaying unintentionally.
+One reason that many people overstay is because they do not know the difference between two of the key travel documents showing expiration dates, namely the visa and the Form I-94, and thus end up overstaying unintentionally.

-The date on your Form I-94 is the last day you are permitted to remain in the U.S., and it may not be valid for as long as your visa is.
+The expiration date shown on your Form I-94 is the last day you are permitted to remain in the U.S., and might not be valid for anywhere near as long as your visa is.
 You must depart the U.S. by the date on your Form I-94, or you will have overstayed.

 For example, let's say you are an Indian national.
-You have a B-2 visa that is valid from April 1, 2015 through May 31, 2025.
-You want to come to the U.S. to visit Disney World.
-You enter the U.S. on April 5, 2019.
-Your Form I-94 states your visa status is B1/2 and that your status expires on October 4, 2019.
-You must leave the U.S. by October 4, 2019 (or request an extension or a change to another nonimmigrant status by that date) or you will be considered to be overstaying.
+You have a B-2 visa that is valid from April 1, 2022 through May 31, 2032.
+You want to come to the U.S. to visit national parks.
+You enter the U.S. on April 5, 2023.
+Your Form I-94 states your visa status is B1/2 and that your status expires on October 4, 2023.
+You must leave the U.S. by October 4, 2023 (or request an extension or a change to another nonimmigrant status by that date) or you will be considered to be overstaying.

-Border officers always have the discretion to not allow you U.S. entry.
+But when you try to enter the U.S., the border officer will be able to see that you overstayed your permitted time on your previous stay.
+Be ready with an explanation of what happened.
+Border officers always have the discretion to not allow someone U.S. entry.
 If you overstayed by only a few days or a couple of weeks, the officer will probably let you in.
 But if you overstayed for several months or close to 180 days, it is likely the officer will think you plan to overstay again, and will not let you in.

 Overstaying your permitted time on a U.S. visa can jeopardize your ability to come to the U.S. in the future.
 If you find yourself in this situation, it is highly recommended that you contact an immigration lawyer who can assist you.